Abnossis/liri-node-app/README.md

 In addition to logging the data to your terminal/bash window, output the data to a .txt file called log.txt.
 Make sure you append each command you run to the log.txt file.
 Do not overwrite your file each time you run a command.
+Minimum Requirements

+Attempt to complete homework assignment as described in instructions.
+If unable to complete certain portions, please pseudocode these portions to describe what remains to be completed.